-12. nere any factors which could contribute to/detract from the ed aim/outcome of the policy/decision?
-If yes, are they financial legislative other, please specify Main stakeho olders affected 13. are the internal and external stakeholders (actual or potential) that licy will impact upon? staff service users other public sector organisations voluntary/community/trade unions other, please specify Other policie es with a bearing on this policy What are the y? • Code f and Witness Policy. for Prosecutors. ines for Diversion.
-Crime Policy.
+Who initiate ed or wrote the policy?

+Publi c Prose ecution Service - Policy and Information Unit.

+-

+Who owns and who implements the policy?

+Publi c Prose Prosecution Service owns the Policy.
+It will be implemented by ecutors, PPS administrative staff and Independent Counsel who ed to act on the behalf of the PPS.

+Imple ementa ntion factors

+12. Are there any factors which could contribute to/detract from the

+intend ded aim/outcome of the policy/decision?

+If yes s, are they

+financial

+\boxtimes legislative

+other, please specify

+Main stakel nolders affected

+13. Who are the internal and external stakeholders (actual or potential) that

+the p olicy will impact upon?

+\boxtimes staff

+\boxtimes service users

+other public sector organisations

+voluntary/community/trade unions

+other, please specify

+Other policies with a bearing on this policy

+What are they?